Total number of Texas fans caught and punished for throwing bottles in Georgia game: Zero

-In a report to the league sent last month, Texas officials said a video review did not identify any of the culprits.
+In a report to the league sent last month, Texas officials said a video review did not identify any of the culprits responsible.

 Texas and Georgia meet again Saturday in the SEC championship game in Atlanta.
-Their first meeting in Austin, a 30-15 Georgia win, produced one of the most chaotic and controversial scenes of the college football season.
+Their fist meeting of the season in Austin, a 30-15 Georgia win, produced one of the most chaotic and controversial scenes of the college football season.
 Longhorns fans upset about a pass interference penalty pelted the field with debris and briefly stopped the game, giving the officials time to huddle and reverse the call.

 The incident drew a $250,000 fine from the SEC, which also threatened to ban alcohol sales at future games.
 The SEC ordered the school to find those responsible and ban them from all athletic events the rest of the school year.